 If your watering regime seems to be in check, it could be that the soil is simply holding too much water and doesn’t have adequate drainage.

 To fix this, repot your plant in potting mix for cacti or succulents.
+This is a great potting mix for your Snake plant that I have used many times with great success.
 Alternatively, simply add about half perlite to regular potting soil along with a bit of compost for fertility.

 When repotting, remove as much of the existing soil as you can and ensure that you use a large enough pot (see below).
 One way to tell if soil isn’t well drained enough is that when you water, you should immediately see water coming out the bottom drainage holes.